Pwd9000-ML/blog-devto/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/GitHub-Actions-Terraform-Deployment-Part1.md

    ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/assets/ghsecrets.png)

-2. Create the following **[GitHub Environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment)**.
-Or environments that matches your own requirements.
+2. This step is **Optional**.
+Create the following **[GitHub Environments](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#creating-an-environment)**, or environments that matches your own requirements.
 In my case these are: `Development`, `UserAcceptanceTesting`, `Production`.
+You do not have to set up and use **GitHub Environments**, this is optional and is used in this tutorial to demonstrate deployment approvals via **Protection Rules**.

-Note that GitHub environments are available on public repos, but for private repos you will need GitHub Enterprise.
+**NOTE:** GitHub environments and Protection Rules are available on public repos, but for private repos you will need GitHub Enterprise.

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/assets/ghenv.png)

-Also note that on my **Production** environment I have set a **Required Reviewer**.
+Note that on my **Production** GitHub environment I have set a **Required Reviewer**.
 This will basically allow me to set explicit reviewers that have to physically approve deployments to the **Production** environment.
 To learn more about approvals see [Environment Protection Rules](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment#environment-protection-rules).

 ![image.png](https://raw.githubusercontent.com/Pwd9000-ML/blog-devto/main/posts/2022-GitHub-Actions-Terraform-Deployment-Part1/assets/ghprotect.png)